software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 >
 > Test each REST API endpoint by opening the endpoint's documentation and cliking the "Try it out" button.
-Remember to also test that the error responses work properly by for example sending a request to the `/api/quizzes/{id}` endpoint with an `id` path parameter value of a non-existing quiz.
+Remember to also test that the error responses work properly.
+For example send a request to the endpoint wich returns the questions of a quiz with an `id` path parameter value of a non-existing quiz.
 >
 > Add a link to the Swagger documentation in the production environment (in Render) to the "Documentation" section in the `README.md` file.
 The link format is <http://name-of-the-web-service.onrender.com/swagger-ui/index.html>.
 Deploy the backend application to Render and make sure that the Swagger documentation is accessible.